Sannappa Parameshwar Gaonkar

 Gaonkar was imprisoned during the British Raj for having participated in the Quit India Movement, and later served as a Deputy Chief Minister in B. G. Kher’s Cabinet of the Composite State of Bombay, India.

 Early life

 Sannappa Parameshwara Gaonkar (Grandson of Ram Gaonkar) was born on 11 January 1885 in Torke into a Nadavaru family.
 Sa.
 Pa. was a head master of the Kannada Primary School, at Tadadi.
 At the age of 40 (1925), Gaonkar graduated from the Willingdon College, Sangli.
 He was an officer at Hubli municipality.

-Sannappa Parameshwar Gaonkar (11 January 1885 – 1972), also called Sa.Pa.
-Gaonkar, was an Indian Politician, and an author.
-Sapa.
-Gaonkar was often described as "Sajjan"', or "good and gentle".

 As Politician

 After his retirement in the year 1942, S. P. Gaonkar participated in Quit India Movement and joined the Swaraj Party.
 In the year 1946–47, B. G. Kher nominated Gaonkar as a Deputy Chief Minister in his Cabinet of the Composite State of Bombay, India.

 SAPA was the paternal grandfather of Dilip Gaonkar a professor at Northwestern University.